 - The Headstand (Sirsasana) also combats Asthma and dropped stomach.

 - It helps warm up the extreme tips of your toes.

 - Headstand (shirshasana) helps boost memory and intellectual capacity.

 - Improves concentration.

 - Benefits eyesight and hearing.

-The seminal energy flows into the ojas sakti and flows towards the brain for being stored up as a spiritual force which can be further used for comtemplative purposes – Dhyana (Meditation).
+The seminal energy flows into the Ojas Sakti and flows towards the brain for being stored up as a spiritual force which can be further used for contemplative purposes – Dhyana (Meditation).

-One can derive great benefits by meditating after headstand.
-You can even hear mystic sounds (anahata sounds) distinctly.
-You cannot fathom the benefits and advanatges you can derive from the Sirsasana Pose or Asana.
-If you practise it you shoudl not have frequent copulation (Sexual Intercourse).
+One can derive great benefits by meditating after a headstand.
+You can even hear mystic sounds (Anahata sounds) distinctly.
+You cannot fathom the benefits and advantages you can derive from the Sirsasana Pose or Asana.
+If you practise it you should not have frequent copulation (Sexual Intercourse).